Security Advisories and CVEs

 CVE-2024-38095

-In .NET, a malicious X.509 certificate or certificate chain can cause excessive CPU consumption, resulting in denial of service.
+In .NET, a malicious X.509 certificate or chain can cause excessive CPU use, leading to denial of service.
 This CVE was flagged as an affected .NET library detection issue.

 NeuVector v5.4.5